tryjumping/dose-response/design.md

 TODO
 ----
-* Fix the pathfinding bug where a monster is blocked by another monster but the pathfinding algo doesn't realise that (because we're not updating the fov_map)
 * Balance the dose and State of Mind effecs
   - Make sure the appropriate dose (small on low tolerance) never causes an overdose while the PC is not High.
 I.e. when you take the appropriate dose